-Published in May 2008, this one-shot comic provided some extra adventures within the universe of the film “Justice League: The New Frontier”.
+Published on March 5, 2008 (and having sold 43,234 copies upon its initial release), this one-shot comic provided some extra adventures within the universe of the film “Justice League: The New Frontier”.
 Darwyn Cooke, who wrote the six-issue mini-series “DC: The New Frontier” (which served as the film’s adaptation material), returns to write up the multiple stories within the comic.
 For those who wish to check out my review of the home video line’s sophomore outing, click the link to check it out.
 In the meantime, let’s observe what extra adventures lie within this particular book.

 Following a quick introduction from a time-travelling genius named Rip Hunter…